-In his current role, Christine has been charged with implementing Destination CLT, a five-year, $2.5 billion capital program that includes planning, design and construction of expansions of the terminal building, concourse expansions, and the development of a fourth parallel runway.
-Christine leads a dynamic group of staff in executing the day-to-day functions of the Aviation Department, including airside, landside, terminal and security operations.
-When it comes to facilities, Christine is responsible for all aspects of maintenance on the department's property.
+In his current role, Christine oversees Destination CLT, a five-year, $2.5 -$3.1 billion capital program that includes planning, design and construction of expansions of the terminal and concourse expansions, and the development of a fourth parallel runway.
+Christine leads a dynamic group of staff in executing the day-to-day functions of the Aviation Department’s airside, landside, terminal and security operations.
+He also is responsible for all aspects of airport property.
 This includes building, airside, landside and vehicle maintenance.

-Christine is a 1996 graduate of Embry Riddle Aeronautical University.
-He has a Bachelor of Science degree in Airport Management and Aviation Safety and a Master’s degree in Public Administration from the University of North Carolina at Charlotte.
+Christine also serves as an adjunct professor at the University of North Carolina at Charlotte where he teaches courses on airport development.
+He is a 1996 graduate of Embry Riddle Aeronautical University where he earned a Bachelor of Science in Airport Management and Aviation Safety.
+He also earned a Master’s in Public Administration from the University of North Carolina at Charlotte.

-He is an accredited airport executive through the American Association of Airport Executives (AAAE) and serves as a steering group member of Airport International – North America’s (ACI-NA) Operations and Technical Affairs Working Group.
+Christine is an accredited airport executive through the American Association of Airport Executives and serves as a steering group member of Airport International – North America’s Operations and Technical Affairs Working Group.